Pinch Blepharoplasty: Innovative Technique for a Natural Look

 Preoperative Consultation

-Before any procedure, you will meet your surgeon during a dedicated consultation.
+Before any procedure, you will meet your oculoplastic surgeon during a dedicated consultation.
 This step ensures that pinch blepharoplasty is well suited to your situation.

 The practitioner examines your eyelids, evaluates your skin elasticity, and discusses your expectations.
 A simple ophthalmologic examination may complete the assessment to ensure no contraindications exist.
 This is also the time to ask all your questions and receive preoperative instructions, such as avoiding certain medications several days before.